Ike Jime Part 2 – What “closing” does to the fish?

 Let’s look at the 3 steps of Ike-Jime closing more closely and see why we do this.

-Closing The Fish Immediately
+Closing Fish Immediately

 The instant treatment is essential.
 DO NOT let the fish suffer.
 When the fish suffers, like slowly drowning in the air, there’s a chemical reaction in the muscles.
 Stress is not just an emotion.
 Stress eats up the energy source and chemical compounds within the muscle cells which make us feel “tasty”.
-Stress also leaves fatigue components like lactic acid and ammonia within the flesh.
-The recent study shows when the fish suffers to death, the chemical reactions in the flesh speed up to decomposition.
+Stress also leaves fatigue components like lactic acid and ammonia within the meat.
+The recent study shows when the fish suffers to death, the chemical reactions in the meat speed up to decomposition.
 That also means that the tasty period for the meat comes and goes very quickly.